chmac/dead-man-commit/do.md

+- [x] Deleted files don't exist and so throw
 - [ ] Add a log file and level option to the config file
 - [ ] Create more sophisticated commit messages
 - [ ] Add option to disable pushing